 Muscles & Joints (aches, pains, stiffness, etc..)

-The Meridian Stretching Sequence makes subtle changes in your body's internal environment, and these changes can effect many different systems in the body.
+The Meridian Stretching Sequence makes subtle changes in your body's internal environment, and these changes can effect many different systems in the body, and not just how your muscles and joints feel.
 Though there is no specific studies to back up the following observation, I have seen many people who claimed that their sleep quality improved, or their chronic digestive issues cleared up after doing the sequence for a few weeks.
 You may not notice these gradual changes, and journaling can help you look back and have a tangible record of how this Meridian Sequence is benefiting your well-being.

-Try to fill in your journal at the same time every day for the 6 weeks.
-You can journal every few days or once a week if that suits you better.
+Try to fill in your journal at the same time every day for the 3 weeks.
+You can just as well journal every few days or once a week if that suits you better.

 Instructions for Proper Technique